The ‘Expedition’ of the Viennese Anthropologist Rudolf Pöch to Papua New Guinea (1904–1906)

 Pöch – again?

 During conversations as part of the project, we were confronted with this question several times.
-Many people who work in the context of archives and the history of science in Austria have long been familiar with Pöch.
-Various projects have already dealt with this controversial Austrian ‘explorer’ / ‘pioneer’ and his ‘legacy’.
+Many people who work in the context of collections and the history of science in Austria have long been familiar with Pöch.
+Various projects have already dealt critically with this controversial Austrian ‘explorer’ and ‘pioneer’ and his legacy.
+His violent actions and racist thinking were exposed in various publications and brought to the attention of the German and English speaking public (see list of references below).

-The search for sources on this specific entangled colonial history was characterized on the one hand by the central research question, but also by current discourses on restitution and (re)circulation.
-In any case, it was linked to the aim of making visible the amount and variety of historical traces, which may contribute to a reappraisal of this history, and to making them findable today.
+The search for sources was guided in part by the goal of reconstructing this specific entangled colonial history, but also by current discourse on restitution and (re-)circulation.
+Ultimately, it sought to highlight the vast diversity of media within the numerous historical records, contributing to a reappraisal of this history, and to better enable findability today.

 Project Team

-This website is a result of the project, “The entangled colonial history of sound recordings: The expedition of the Viennese anthropologist Rudolf Pöch to Papua New Guinea (1904-1906)”, for which Cornelia Gruber and Clemens Gütl received funding from the City of Vienna – MA 7 via the Austrian Academy of Sciences.
-Between October 1, 2023, and November 30, 2024, they acted as principal investigators of the project.
+This website is a result of the project, “The entangled colonial history of sound recordings: The expedition of the Viennese anthropologist Rudolf Pöch to Papua New Guinea (1904–1906)”, for which Cornelia Gruber and Clemens Gütl received funding from the City of Vienna (MA 7) via the Austrian Academy of Sciences.
+Between 1 October 2023 and 30 November 2024, they acted as principal investigators of the project.
 The main researcher was the historian of science Alexander Silaen.
 Petzi Beneš corrected, translated, and entered the texts into this website.
+Will Prentice proofread the English translation.

 Our Network

-The list of institutions where primary sources on Pöch’s journey to Papua New Guinea are still available today was compiled in close consultation with the respective responsible persons and international researchers.
-We would like to take this opportunity to thank them for their constructive co-operation.
+The list of institutions which hold primary sources on Pöch’s journey to Papua New Guinea today was compiled in close consultation with the respective responsible persons and international researchers.
+We would like to take this opportunity to thank them for their constructive cooperation.

 Margit Berner (Natural History Museum Vienna)